Sanglorian/orcus/Orcus Rulebook - current.md

 Each Near or Far power describes its area of effect, usually by giving its size and one of the following area types:

 - **Burst:** A burst has an area of effect reaching a number of squares in each direction from the area's base square equal to its size.
 For example, a “burst 2” will affect the base square and each square within two squares of the base square.
 - **Arc:** An arc creates a quadratic area of effect where the length of each side is a number of squares equal to the size of the arc.
 For example, an “arc 2” will create an area two squares on each side (four squares total).
-The area of effect is adjacent to the area's base square.
+The area of effect begins adjacent to the area's base square.
 - **Wall:** A wall creates an area of effect filling a number of squares equal to the area's size, starting with a square adjacent to the area's base square.
 Each square in the area must share an edge with at least one other square in the area and may not share more than two edges with other squares at the same height.
 However, wall squares may be stacked on top of each other.

 Other areas are possible as specified by individual powers.